 The Nuts and Bolts of B2C Oral Interactions

-It is the mundane nature of Business-to-Consumers (B2C) transactions that enables sellers to see their unethical acts as “ordinary” rather than harmful.
+It is the mundane nature of business-to-consumers (B2C) transactions that enables sellers to see their unethical acts as “ordinary” rather than harmful.
 Since misleading oral statements are perceived to be less severe, salespeople may find it much easier to justify such promises.
 Defrauding consumers can thus quickly become a norm, even an epidemic.
 In short, the perception of misleading oral statements as minor infractions, if even that, can change the accepted standards of ethical, social, and professional norms of commercial transactions.

 The literature on compliance and enforcement illustrates that various situational forces typically shape people’s decisions to behave unethicality.
 For example, people are more likely to be dishonest when they do not expect to be the only ones benefiting from their wrongdoing.
 Thus, salespeople, who typically receive a fee or commission while the firm retains most of the benefit, may behave more dishonestly because they often do not reap the full benefit of their wrongdoing.